Estación Mapocho: Estación Mapocho Cultural Centre

 The restoration work was completed by the beginning of 1994, and the new Estación Mapocho Cultural Centre was inaugurated on March 3, 1994.
 Today, the centre is a heritage site dedicated to the promotion of culture in Chile.
 The building serves as venue for cultural events such as art exhibitions, musical performances and conventions.
-The Santiago International Book Fair is held there every year in late spring.
+The Santiago International Book Fair is held at the cultural centre every year in late spring.